jhoff18/wedding/README.md

 ## Registry
 We are tight on space in San Diego and currently do not need any traditional wedding gifts (e.g. flatware, kitchen gadgets, appliances).

-Monetary gifts are certainly not required, however, if you'd like to contribute to our honeymoon fund, we can be reached via Venmo (@Jess-Hoffman-1 or @Jonathan-Campbell-19) or Zelle (Jonathan's phone number).
+Monetary gifts are certainly not required (or expected!).
+However, if you'd like to contribute to our honeymoon fund, we can be reached via Venmo (@Jess-Hoffman-1 or @Jonathan-Campbell-19) or Zelle (Jonathan's phone number).

 |   |   |   |
 |---|---|---|